oxygen preference

 • DOI:10.1038/s43705-023-00251-7 Catalase is the most prominent enzyme for H2O2 degradation at higher concentrations.

-• superoxide dismutase increases oxygen tolerance RO:0002213
+• superoxide dismutase increases oxygen preference RO:0002213

 Higher superoxide dismutase activity is associated with higher oxygen tolerance.